Robust Exploratory Stopping under Ambiguity in Reinforcement Learning: Experiments

 For each $\delta$, the corresponding American call option price represents the optimal value for the call-type stopping problem, which can be computed using the implicit finite-difference method of Forsyth and Vetzal~\cite{Forsyth-Penalty-02}.
 We therefore use the option prices computed by this method as reference values $R^{\mathrm{ref} }_{\delta} $ for each $\delta$, yielding $R^{\mathrm{ref} }_{0} = 4.954,$ $R^{\mathrm{ref} }_{0.05} = 4.410$, $R^{\mathrm{ref} }_{0.1} = 3.990$, $R^{\mathrm{ref} }_{0.15} = 3.634$, $R^{\mathrm{ref} }_{2} = 3.324$, $R^{\mathrm{ref} }_{0.25} = 3.052 $.
 The relative errors are then computed as $ { |\check{R}^{\varepsilon,\lambda}_{\delta} - R^{\mathrm{ref}}_{\delta} | }/{ R^{\mathrm{ref}}_{\delta} } $.

+Moreover, we note that the stopping rule in \eqref{eq:explore_stopping_example1} follows the robust exploratory stopping time $\tau_0^{x;N,\lambda}$ in \eqref{eq:explore_stopping} for the case $\lambda=0.01$, because it approximates the optimal stopping time $\tau^{*,x}_0$ in \eqref{eq:robust_OST} for sufficiently small $\lambda$ and large $N$ (see Theorem~\ref{thm:explore_stop_conv}).
+For larger values of $\lambda$, in particular $\lambda=1,5$, we heuristically adopt the stopping rule $\overline{\tau}_0^{x;N,\lambda}$ in Remark~\ref{rem:convergence_issue} without the adjustment term $\lambda (T-t_i)\log 2$, since the adjustment term becomes relatively large and may not only impact the approximation accuracy, but also diminish the exploration benefit.

-In Figure \ref{fig:Robustness-RE-Call}, when the dividend rate in the testing environment does not deviate significantly from that of the trained environment (near $\delta=0.05$), the non-robust value function (i.e., with $\varepsilon=0$) performs comparably well.
-However, as the discrepancy between the training and testing environments increases, the benefit of incorporating ambiguity into the framework becomes evident, as reflected by lower relative errors for higher ambiguity levels (e.g., $\varepsilon=0.2,0.3$).
+Last, we note in Fig.\;\ref{fig:Robustness-RE-Call} that when the dividend rate in the testing environment does not deviate significantly from that of the trained environment (near $\delta=0.05$), the non-robust value function (i.e., with $\varepsilon=0$) performs comparably well.
+However, as the discrepancy between the training and testing environments increases, the benefit of the robust framework becomes evident, as reflected by lower relative errors for higher ambiguity levels (i.e., $\varepsilon=0.2,0.3$).
+Notably, as the exploration parameter $\lambda$ increases, the robust framework performs better under larger discrepancies between the training and test environments.